 Pumpkin Bread Recipe

 This pumpkin bread is everything you’d hope it would be plus more.
 It has a crusty exterior and a soft decadent moist interior.
-The flavors of cinnamon, nutmeg, cloves and ginger feel like a warm hug on a crisp fall morning and, and the orange zest sneaks up on you for an unexpected kiss of freshness.
+The flavors of cinnamon, nutmeg, cloves, and ginger feel like a warm hug on a crisp fall morning and the orange zest sneaks up on you for an unexpected kiss of freshness.
 It’s loaded with pecans and chocolate chips for delicious crunch and sweetness.
 I’m just drooling writing this blog!
 This gluten free pumpkin bread, which is also dairy free (I’m using coconut oil), will be my go-to dessert to make for my family or bring to a party this entire season.